godot-rust/book/src/toolchain/export-mac-and-ios.md

 ```
 APPLE_DEV_APP_ID = Developer ID Application: Common Name (1ABCD23EFG)
 ```
 Then, select the certificate, right click and click export.
-At file format select p12.
+At file format select `p12`.
 When exporting, set a password for the certificate.
-This will be APPLE_CERT_PASSWORD.
-You will get a Certificates.p12 file.
+This will be the value of `APPLE_CERT_PASSWORD`.
+You will get a `Certificates.p12` file.

 Eg.
 ```